observabilitystack/demo/README.md

 The resources you need for the ELG stack can be found in `demo/stack-elg/'

+Once Graylog is running, it will be accessed via `local.o12stack.org`.
+To prepare that access, you have to insert a corresponding entry in your `/etc/hosts` file.
+These two commands do the trick:

+    sudo sed -i '' '/local.o12stack.org/d' /etc/hosts
+    sudo bash -c 'echo "$(minikube ip)    local.o12stack.org" >> /etc/hosts'

-Set up the needed Kubernetes services by applying the corresponding files:
+Set up the required Kubernetes services/ingresses by applying the corresponding files:

-    kubectl apply -f service-elasticsearch.yml
+    kubectl apply -f graylog-service.yml
-    kubectl apply -f service-graylog.yml
+    kubectl apply -f graylog-ingress.yml
-    kubectl apply -f service-logstash.yml
+    kubectl apply -f logstash-service.yml

 The configuration for logstash lives in a `ConfigMap`:

     kubectl apply -f logstash-config.yml

-Now, you can do the actual deployment that starts the stack:
+Now, you can do the actual deployments that starts the stack:

+    kubectl apply -f graylog-deployment.yml
-    kubectl apply -f elg-deployment.yml
+    kubectl apply -f logstash-deployment.yml

 As of now, we cannot configure the Graylog server purely by the means of Kubernetes definitions, so there is a small script that does the rest: